-- 1. Loss percentages will be fully disaggregated and reported at the level of each instance of loss.
-Due to the challenges of compiling an appropriate denominator across all countries and RDCs where GHSC-PSM has control of products, the indicator will not be aggregated up to the task order or project level. - 2.
-Targets will not be set at the project or task order level as a result of the aggregation challenges specified in Point of Clarification I. Targets will also not be set for any single instance of loss.
+1. Loss percentages will be fully disaggregated and reported at the level of each instance of loss.
+Due to the challenges of compiling an appropriate denominator across all countries and RDCs where GHSC-PSM has control of products, the indicator will not be aggregated up to the task order or project level.

+- 2. Targets will not be set at the project or task order level as a result of the aggregation challenges specified in Point of Clarification 1.
+Targets will also not be set for any single instance of loss.
 Loss percentages at the instance level can vary by circumstance, with a small value representing a sizeable percentage, or vice versa, in some cases.
-A single target for all instances would therefore not provide enough context to gauge project performance in limiting product losses.

-- 3. USAID and the project must adhere to strict reporting requirements to the IG for products lost due to theft, damage, or expiry.
+A single target for all instances would therefore not provide enough context to gauge project performance in limiting product losses. - 3.
+USAID and the project must adhere to strict reporting requirements to the IG for products lost due to theft, damage, or expiry.
 Due to IG investigations, data on theft will not be disaggregated in public reports.
 Note that the \$500 threshold falls below the \$5,000 insurance deductible and industry standard for acceptable loss in a supply chain of this size.
 It reflects instead the extra efforts of the GHSC-PSM team to determine root causes and pursue reimbursement for lower level losses up to a reasonable threshold. - 4.
 The value of product loss should be tracked at the transaction level and should reconcile with the monthly financial statement under product loss. - 5.
 Existing in-country mechanisms will be used to report on this indicator.
 QA reports should be reconciled when determining losses in country. - 6.
 Only countries in which GHSC-PSM is directly responsible for commodity storage (at any level) and/or distribution are required to report on this indicator. - 7.
-Actual value is a more precise term, used to signal that this is the final confirmed value of the product loss, after the Continual Improvement team has evaluated the incident.
+Actual value is a more precise term, used to signal that this is the final confirmed value of the product loss, after the Continual Improvement team has evaluated the incident. - 8.
+Losses will only be reported for health products.
+Costs associated with shipping or other logistics for lost products will not be included in this indicator.
+Losses of other items in project custody will not be reported through this indicator but will be tracked through other appropriate channels as required. - 9.
+Losses are reported even when costs are recouped through an insurance claim, reimbursement, credit note, or other method.
+Losses are not reported if the products are subsequently found or if a QA process determines that the products are safe for use.
+Out-of-specification findings from routine (i.e., not incident-related) QA/QC processes are reported under indicator A2 and are not reported as losses.
+QA failures discovered once products have left GHSC-PSM custody are also not reported as losses but will be communicated to USAID through other appropriate channels. - 10.
+Incidents in which country authorities reject GHSC-PSM-procured products after order approval or delivery, such that GHSC-PSM can no longer modify the order and remains obligated to the vendor for payment, will be reported as losses under the category of "Other."
+If items are rerouted to another country or to an RDC for future allocation to another country order, they will not be reported as losses.
+If items cannot be allocated to another country and expire in the RDC, they will be reported as expiries under indicator C7a.